 - i.
 A transformed (internationally competitive and sustainable) research workforce; - ii.
 Enhanced impact of the research enterprise; - iii.
 Enhanced impact of science engagement; and - iv.
-A transformed organisation that lives its culture and values.
+An organization that has been transformed and is living its culture and values.

 2.1 Environmental scan